 Clear communication is central to our stakeholder engagement.
-We aim to share information that is useful and accessible to all, from learners and parents/carers, to education professionals and government officials.
-Our Welsh language policy helps us to ensure that we approach everything bilingually and our communication meets stakeholders' language preferences..
+We aim to share information that is useful and accessible to all, from learners and parents/carers to education professionals and government officials.
+Our Welsh language policy ensures that we approach everything bilingually and our communication meets stakeholders' language preferences.

-Since the pandemic began we have prioritised our activities..
-The action plan below is being reshaped continually as we continue to consider the immediate impact of the pandemic and its long-term effect on delivering our objectives.
+The action plan below is being reshaped continually as we continue to consider how to best engage with stakeholders to deliver our objectives.

-- During 2020-21, as schools and PRUs began to re-open, we visited them to: - understand and learn from how they have responded to the challenges of Covid-19 - provide more feedback on progress with reform across Wales and share emerging effective practice to support improvement - Implement our revised inspection arrangements. - Build on the methods of communication we have used during the pandemic to reach new and different groups of stakeholders and use their views to help plan our activities and improve our work. - Consult with post-16 sectors about changes to our inspection arrangements. - Continue to strengthen how we inspect post-16 education and training based on feedback from our stakeholders. - Before an inspection, continue to survey parents, pupils, governors, teachers and other education professionals, as well as the wider community for inspections of local government education services. - Engage annually with all sectors through our stakeholder forums and regular meetings, steering groups and committees. - Continue to inform local and regional stakeholders about the publication of our inspection reports. - Review and improve our website to make it fully accessible and provide a better user experience. - Further develop our blog, sharing new insights about our work to support improvement in learning. - Continue to share thematic reports and effective practice, in particular in relation to the emerging new curriculum. - Share cameos of interesting practice from our engagement work. - Publish an Annual Report outlining the state of the nation view on the performance of education and training in Wales. - Use our new Parent and Carer Reference group to engage more deeply with parents on specific issues. - Continue to strengthen our relationships in the post-16 sectors through our link inspector work.
+- Communicate and implement our revised inspection arrangements from September 2024. - Evolve the joint inspection process of non-maintained settings alongside Care Inspectorate Wales (CIW) following a review of the inspection arrangements. - Develop and evolve the inspection arrangements for the ITE, Justice and workbased learning sector in collaboration with key stakeholders. - Build on the methods of communication we use to reach new and different groups of stakeholders and use their views to help plan our activities and improve our work. - Continue to strengthen how we inspect providers based on feedback from our stakeholders. - Before an inspection, continue to survey parents, learners, governors, teachers and other education professionals, as well as the wider community for inspections of local government education services. - Introduce demographic questions to our pre-inspection surveys to help us understand differences in views for particular groups of learners at a national level. - Engage annually with all sectors through our stakeholder forums and regular meetings, steering groups and committees. - Continue to inform local and regional stakeholders about the publication of our inspection reports.

-- Harness opportunities to work jointly with other inspectorates under 'Inspection Wales'. - Build on the success of our pilot Teacher Forum by continuing to ask them for views and to listen and understand their experiences. - Explore options to strengthen our links with learners to hear their voice more regularly and away from the inspection process.
+- Continually develop our new website and respond to user feedback and analytics to ensure content is accessible and engaging. - Continue to evolve our content creation strategy to effectively share insights about our work to support improvement in learning. - Continue to share thematic reports and effective practice, in particular in relation to the new curriculum. - Share spotlights on interesting practice within our inspection reports. - Continue to evolve the presentation of our digital HMCI's Annual Report outlining the state of the nation view on the performance of education and training in Wales. - Use our Parents and Carers' Community to engage more deeply with parents on specific issues. - Launch a Teacher and Support Staff Community to enable us to engage with a wider range of educational professionals on specific issues. - Continue to strengthen our relationships in the post-16 sectors through our link inspector work and through our evolving relationship with the recently established body Medr. - Harness opportunities to work jointly with other inspectorates. - Explore options to strengthen our links with learners both to consider how we can communicate inspection findings to them but also to hear their voice more regularly and away from the inspection process.